 Why is the United States Post Office, which is losing many billions of dollars a year, while charging Amazon and others so little to deliver their packages, making Amazon richer and the Post Office dumber and poorer?
 Should be charging MUCH MORE!

-“The Postal Regulatory Commision reviews all negotiated service agreements, which is what the Postal Service has with Amazon, but the Postal Service has NSAs with thousands of companies, including lots of big companies and small companies.”
+“The Postal Regulatory Commission reviews all negotiated service agreements, which is what the Postal Service has with Amazon, but the Postal Service has NSAs with thousands of companies, including lots of big companies and small companies,” Sauber

-The PRC regularly review these agreements, and the Postal Service, by law, cannot subsidize private companies.
+The PRC regularly reviews these agreements, and the Postal Service, by law, cannot subsidize private companies.
 What’s more, Sauber said the Postal Service benefits from its business with companies like Amazon.

 “They earn a return on [investment] on all this work, and this has been proven over and over again,” he said.